MewsSystems/gitbook-connector-api/operations/restrictions.md

 Deletes restrictions that [match the conditions](#matching-conditions) using the [splicing algorithm](#splicing-algorithm).

-This operation is meant to replace the [restrictions delete](#delete-restrictions) operation as the introduction of [restrictions set](#set-restrictions) makes the delete operation very impractical.
-This is because the [merging algorithm](#merging-algorithm) makes it very hard to keep track of individual restriction ids.
+This operation is intended to be used in conjunction with   [Set restrictions](#set-restrictions).

 ### Matching conditions